vineethkumarv/sv-wiki/Array.md

 ---

 # Queue
-Queue is a datatype used to have the variable size ordered collection of same datatypes in unpacked array format, it is used to insert the element in the array and delete the element in the array by both the ends.It is like buffer, used to model the first in first out(FIFO) and last in fast out (LIFO).
+Queue is a datatype used to have the variable size ordered collection of same datatypes in unpacked array format, it is used to insert the element in the array and delete the element in the array by both the ends.
+It is like buffer, used to model the first in first out(FIFO) and last in first out (LIFO).

 ****Syntax****: `data_type name[$];`